 This means that you can pick up a variant of the CSL DD for less cost than you can a Moza R9.
 While this does technically make the Fanatec CSL DD cheaper than the Moza R9, comparing the 5Nm Fanatec wheel base with the 9Nm Moza R9 isn’t a like for like comparison.

-To conclude this comparison, I am going to give the overall win to the Fanatec CSL DD.
+To conclude this comparison, I am going to give the overall win as the best small direct drive wheel to the Fanatec CSL DD.
 Although I would happily recommend both wheel bases to anyone looking for an upgrade.
 While the Moza R9 is a fantastic wheel base and does offer an increase in strength output, the Fanatec CSL DD just wins in the performance category and takes an easy win in the compatibility category.

 Both of these categories are important for any sim racing product.
 But the compatibility issues that Moza faces with the lack of console compatibility and other branded peripherals are my biggest drawback for currently investing in the Moza ecosystem right now.